akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 Even if they don't have permission to edit, all PIM users will be able to read data quality insights on all attributes.
 :::

 From the `data quality panel`, you can view attribute labels and options with spelling mistakes.
-By clicking on the link, you are led to the **settings** screen from which you can correct these mistakes hence improving your consistency grade.
+By clicking on the link, you land on the **settings** screen from which you can correct these mistakes hence improving your consistency grade.

 ![Image data quality spellcheck on attribute](../img/data-quality-attribue-spelling.gif)